Wake Up and Smell the Coffee: Public Debate on Tax Avoidance

 - Kessler, Taxation of Non-Residents and Foreign Domiciliaries (13th Edn.,2014) Vol 1 para 2.4 (The rule of law).

 - Response to OTS competitiveness review (May 2014) http://www.citysolicitors.org.uk/attachments/article/105/20140605%20Response%20to%20Office%20of%20Tax%20Simplification%E2%80%99s%20'Competitiveness%20review%20-%20initial%20thoughts%20and%20call%20for%20evidence'.pdf

 - Hansard, Public Accounts - Minutes of Evidence (6 December 2012) http://www.publications.parliament.uk/pa/cm201213/cmselect/cmpubacc/788/121206.htm

 - R oao APVCO 19 Ltd v HM Treasury EWCA Civ 648 at .

 - See R oao Huitson v HMRC STC 1860; R oao APVCO 19 Ltd v HM Treasury EWCA Civ 648.

 - For an illuminating discussion of the policy issues in a US context, see Shaviro, When Rules Change, (1st ed, 2000).
-Taxpayers may on this point look with envy to the USA, where a norm opposing retrospective legislation is "strongly rooted in popular sentiment, legislative practice, and perhaps even the Constitution as the Courts are likely to interpret it" (p.104).
+UK taxpayers may on this point look with envy to the USA, where a norm opposing retrospective legislation is "strongly rooted in popular sentiment, legislative practice, and perhaps even the Constitution as the courts are likely to interpret it" (p.104).

 - Typically film schemes, as the names of members of the LLPs concerned are in the public domain.